-You react to a person, they react to your reaction, others react to both of your reactions – this is the chain of events.
+You react to a person, they react to your reaction, others react to both of your reactions.

-If you find yourself reacting strongly, especially in a negative way, that’s an automatic alarm that you need to start searching internally for the reason behind that reaction.
+If you find yourself reacting strongly, that’s an automatic alarm that you need to start searching internally for the reason behind that reaction.

 It may boil down to something as simple as learning acceptance for other human beings and reacting from a place of unconditional love, no matter how much you disagree with with the subject.

-Your reaction to that subject puts more energy out into the world – will it be good energy or will it be negative energy?
+Your reaction to that subject puts more energy out into the world–will it be constructive energy or will it be destructive energy?
 That energy will either perpetuate the cycle of negative energy, or it will shift course to something more positive.

 So what is it exactly that we are supposed to change about ourselves that will affect change in the world?